Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: How do I refresh uYouPlus?
-- AltStore users: please see [here](https://github.com/qnblackcat/uYouPlus/wiki/AltStore-(macOS-&-Windows-&-Linux)#refresh-uyouplus).
+- AltStore users: see [here](https://github.com/qnblackcat/uYouPlus/wiki/AltStore-(macOS-&-Windows-&-Linux)#refresh-uyouplus).
-- Sideloadly users: please see [here](https://github.com/qnblackcat/uYouPlus/wiki/Sideloadly-(macOS-&-Windows)#refresh-uyouplus).
+- Sideloadly users: see [here](https://github.com/qnblackcat/uYouPlus/wiki/Sideloadly-(macOS-&-Windows)#refresh-uyouplus).

 ***
 ### Q: I can't open uYouPlus after a week (AltStore/Sideloadly).
 It said **YouTube is no longer available**.
 - Apps that have been installed using a free developer account are only valid for 7 days (you can check the expiry date in AltStore).
-For now, please re-install AltStore & uYouPlus.
+Please re-install AltStore & uYouPlus.
 - How to Refresh apps?
 See the answer above.

 ***